-The Maternal Child Health-Leadership Education, Advocacy, Research Network (MCH-LEARN) facilitates undergraduate freshman and sophomore students entry into graduate school in Maternal Child Health fields, i.e., public health and related fields such as pediatrics, MCH nutrition, MCH social work, MCH nursing, pediatric dentistry, psychology, health education, pediatric occupational/physical therapy and speech language pathology.
+The Maternal Child Health-Leadership Education, Advocacy, and Research Network (MCH-LEARN) facilitates local undergraduate freshman and sophomore students entry into graduate school in Maternal Child Health fields, i.e., public health and related fields such as pediatrics, MCH nutrition, MCH social work, MCH nursing, pediatric dentistry, psychology, health education, pediatric occupational/physical therapy and speech language pathology.
 The program targets local students of diverse backgrounds from area colleges and universities to all continued program involvement during the academic year after the summer internship.

-The ultimate goal of MCH-LEARN is to promote public health leadership and diversity in Maternal and Child Health graudate studies and careers.
+The ultimate goal of MCH-LEARN is to promote public health leadership and diversity in Maternal and Child Health graduate studies and careers.
 MCH-LEARN is designed for diverse highly qualified undergraduate scholars with at least a 3.0 GPA, or better, on a 4.0 scale.
 Targeting local scholars from the Baltimore/Washington Metropolitan region interested in Maternal Child Health careers, the program provides public health research and community engagement experiences, mentorship, and professional development, especially in the area of promotion of health equality and elimination of health disparities.

 MCH-LEARN leverages a leadership learning network formed by (1) Kennedy Krieger Institute Leadership Education in Neurodevelopmental Disabilities (LEND) Program, (2) Historically Black Colleges and Universities, (3) Johns Hopkins Schools of Medicine Leadership Education in Adolescent Health program and Bloomberg School of Public Health, Department of Family, Population and Reproductive Health, (4) Parents’ Place of Maryland, and the (5) Maryland Center for Developmental Disabilities.

-Scholars must commit to the summer and academic program.
+Scholars must commit to the summer and academic programming.

 Three public health leadership experiences are offered during the summer program.
 Scholars may select up to two leadership experiences.
 Public health experiences offered to scholars are: